BJP's Ali Akbar quits all organisational responsibilities | Politics

 Such people who worked in the party upholding the nationalist views are being hunted down, he said, adding that it was a painful experience.

-Akbar's decision has come as a setback for the current state leadership of the party, which is reportedly facing resentment from the rival groups in the state unit over the recent nomination of office-bearers to the party's state and national organizations.
+Akbar's decision has come as a setback for the current state leadership of the party, which is reportedly facing resentment from rival groups in the state unit over the recent nomination of office-bearers to the party's state and national organisations.

+Many leaders of the party in the state have reportedly expressed their displeasure following the alleged side-lining of senior leaders such as P K Krishnadas and Sobha Surendran in the restructuring process which saw the faction led by Union Minister V Muraleedharan and state president K Surendran calling the shots in organisational matters.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)